Christine Darby // Published: September 2023 // Updated: July 2024

 Stripe vs Squarespace Payments

 Squarespace launched their own integrated payment solution in 2023 using Stripe as the payment processor.
-Note, even though Squarespace uses Stripe, the terms of service for each platform differ.
+Note, even though Squarespace uses Stripe, the terms of service for each platform differ, with Squarespace’s terms being more restrictive.
 The choice between Stripe and Squarespace Payments will depend on your specific needs, ranging from the complexity of your business operations to your requirements for data accessibility and portability.

 Regarding transaction and service fees, Squarespace charges Stripe’s same flat rate of 2.9% + 30¢ per successful transaction.